HyperTT/GeneticCF/README.md

 Installing 1.6 and 1.7 versions for this outdated codebase (2022 - 4 years ago)
 You can install different versions of Julia using the Juliaup command

+<H2> REVISIONS </H2>
+This version is slightly different than the original creators.
+When trying to work with dependencies.
+I had lots of errors with anything related to Python.
+I decided to replace them with the MLJ and MLJScientificTypes.
+I still have a lot of work to do since GeCo and GeneticCF manage data less strictly, and MLJ requires strict rules.

+<H2> COMMANDS TO RUN CODE </H2>
 ```PowerShell
   juliaup add 1.7.3
   juliaup default 1.7.3